D.O.B. 21 May 1976

 Bingham beat Ding Junhui, Tom Ford, Mark Allen and Shaun Murphy to reach the final.
 It looked as if he would have to settle for second prize when he trailed Mark Williams 8-5 and was trapped in a snooker on the last red, but somehow managed to escape from the snooker, win the frame and hit back to win 9-8.

 "This is without doubt the best week of my life - it's just an unbelievable feeling.
 I don't care what anyone says.
-I have this for the rest of my life and no one can take this title away from me."
+I have this for the rest of my life and no one can take this title away from me," he said.

 Bingham made a piece of snooker history in 2006 by becoming the first player ever to win the Masters qualifying event in consecutive seasons.
 Indeed, by beating Mark Selby 6-2 in the final at the World Snooker Academy he became the first player to win the tournament twice.